groupeminaste/DonateViewController/README.md

 }
 ```

+> **WARNING**: You need to register your in app purchases on App Store Connect to make it work.
+The name and the price of purchases will be used.

 ## Donate to the developer

 Feel free to make a donation to help the developer to make more great content!
 [Donate now](https://paypal.me/NathanFallet)